How do I get there?

 What clothing should I bring?

 The weather will vary.
-Quito and Otavalo have temps that are cooler at night and can get down into the 50’s because of the higher altitude ((8,500 to 9,200 feet).
-During the day it is in the 70’s.
-Dress in layers.
-Dress casual.
-Bring a rain jacket and hiking shoes or boots.
+Quito has cooler temps at night and can get down into the low 50’s because of the higher altitude (9,200 feet).
+Layers are best!

 What else should I bring?

 SUNSCREEN!
 You will be on the equator and the sun is very intense.
 A hat and a light long sleeve shirt would also be good protection.
 A camera!!
 Ecuador has amazing views around every corner that you won’t want to miss.
 Extra money for gifts and other personal needs.
+Good news in that Ecuador uses the U.S. dollar so you don't have to exchange money!
 Bring cash.
 Small bills are preferable because for some odd reason, Ecuadorians never have change.
-Make sure the that bills are in perfect condition because bills that are torn, stained or written on may not be accepted.
+Make sure the that bills are in good condition because bills that are torn, stained or written on may not be accepted.
 Credit cards are frequently not accepted, especially in smaller establishments.
 Travelers checks are not accepted at most places.

 While we are doing everything in our power to make this a very special and wonderful experience for all attendees, these are a few things you might want to consider before you sign up.

-- As wonderful as we think Ecuador is, it is important to remember that this is a 3rd world country.
+- As wonderful as we think Ecuador is, it is important to remember that it is still a developing country.
 This means things don’t always go smoothly or as planned.
 If you find the unexpected upsetting or unacceptable this is not the Event for you.
 If, on the other hand, you see such things as part of the adventure, you’ll fit right in.

-- This is a Spanish speaking country.
-If your reaction to this is “Well, duh!” you’ll fit right in.
-But we’ve heard enough North Americans complain about this to include it.
-BTW, you don’t have to speak any Spanish.
+- This is a Spanish speaking country however you don’t have to speak any Spanish.
 The Chautauqua will be conducted in English and when we roam around, we’ll have bilingual folks to smooth the way.
 If you do speak a bit a Spanish that’s great.
 You’ll find a warm response from the local people when you try.